 Each year Nanobiology is represented by two students on the Faculty Student Council.
-At the moment the FSC is comprised of 9 members that represent the student population of the faculty of Applied Sciences.
+At the moment the FSC is comprised of 8 members that represent the students of the faculty of Applied Sciences.

-The FSC are involved in all sorts of matters that are important to students and represent their interests on the faculty level.
-Where the board of studies is more focussed on the courses of our programme and their composition, the FSC is concerned with the bigger picture.
-Are there possible measures that would improve all Applied Sciences’ programmes?
+The FSC is involved in all sorts of matters that are important to students and represents their interest on the faculty level.
+Where the board of studies is more focused on the courses of our university programme, the FSC is concerned with the bigger picture.

 To make sure that the FSC actually produces results, we have a meeting with all members once a week.
 Next to that we have a large meeting every six weeks with all programme directors, programme coordinators, the head of Educational and Students affairs and the dean of the faculty.
 Here we talk about the problems and improvement in and for the faculty.